-Take a high-speed train through the Spanish countryside to Barcelona, capital of the Catalan region.
+Take a train through the Spanish countryside to Barcelona, capital of the Catalan region.
 Barcelona is a lively, colorful city, with a proud local culture.
 A guided tour will introduce you to the Parque Guell and Sagrada Familia—both are creations of the one-of-a-kind architect Antoni Gaudí, displaying his strikingly unique modernist style.

 Today take advantage of one of Barcelona’s most beloved features: the beach.
 Relax by the beautiful Mediterranean Sea, and enjoy some sand, sun and swimming.

 Today you’ll experience Barcelona’s culture from many angles.
 Visit the Picasso Museum, where some of the renowned artist’s greatest works are on display.
 Later enjoy free time exploring the the Gothic Quarter and the buzzing Las Ramblas, a popular pedestrian area lined with cafes, bars, shops and street performers.
 Tonight, get a hands-on lesson in cooking paella, one of the region’s most treasured culinary specialties.

 Board a high-speed train to France.
 Arrive in Paris, and spend the afternoon with a group of local Parisian students.
 You’ll learn about their daily life in Paris, hear their impressions of the city, and eat dinner together.
 Later tonight, make your way to the Eiffel Tower, and see the impressive light show after dark.